Frosthaven/twitch-raid-campaign-reward-claimer/readme.md

 ## Known Issues

 -   Python is not my primary language, and this had to be done under the pressure of speed when the event launched.
-Bugs may occur, though the tool ran smoothly for this event.
+Bugs may occur.
 -   Using msedgedriver under selenium, an edge taskbar entry will be pinned after use.
 It is safe to unpin this until a fix can be found.